IdolFest/nw-idolfest-website/src/markdown-pages/events/grandprix.md

 ## Fan Vote and Playlist

-Want to listen to all the amazing submissions and vote for your favorites?
+~~Want to listen to all the amazing submissions and vote for your favorites?
 Check out our fan vote [here](https://idolfe.st/grandprixvote)!
-The form has all the links for all the songs submitted, and after listening you can vote for up to three of your favorites!
+The form has all the links for all the songs submitted, and after listening you can vote for up to three of your favorites!~~

+The fan vote has closed.
+We will be announcing the winners at Closing Ceremonies and shortly after on social media!

 ## Application